Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Experimental Results

 {\bf Exhaustive Solver with Cost Estimator (ESCE)} is an approach very analogous to {\bf ES}.
 The main difference is that this approach obtains approximate path planning costs from the cost estimator PCE without interaction with simulator.

 {\bf Cost Prediction Results:} In this experiment, we test the performance of PCE.
 We collect 2.5k path planning testing samples in simulation environment by randomly assigning initial and goal poses for the end effector of the manipulator.
 Details of data collection are the same as Sec. \ref{pce}.
 If our cost estimator is capable of correctly distinguishing a sample between successful and failed planning, then that test is considered successful.
 Results of success prediction rate, average cost prediction error and average prediction time are reported in Table \ref{table:1}, which suggest that our cost estimator is capable of well distinguishing whether there exists a feasible trajectory for the object manipulation from the initial to the goal with much higher efficiency than real planning.
 As for the planning cost, since the path planning algorithm RRT generates paths with randomness, the planning cost is different each time.
-Thus, the average error metric is in an acceptable range.
+Thus, the average error metric is in an acceptable range. {Note that real planning is regarded as ground truth for our estimator to calculate success rate and average error.
+Therefore, there are no report of these two metrics for real planning.}

 {\bf Training Efficiency:} We compare our method with an ablation method to test whether training under the guidance of PCE can improve sample efficiency.
 The ablation method is similar to our method, except for training without PCE (\textit{i.e.} with real samples by interacting with the simulator).